IT-1025 Information Technology Concepts for Programmers

 Lecture: 3 hours.
 Laboratory: 2 hours

-Prerequisite(s): IT-1025 Information Technology Concepts for Programmers; IT-1050 Programming Logic; and MATH-0955 Beginning Algebra, or MATH-0990 Math Literacy for College Students, appropriate score on Math placement test.
+Prerequisite(s): IT-1025 Information Technology Concepts for Programmers; IT-1050 Programming Logic; and MATH-0955 Beginning Algebra, or MATH-0990 Math Literacy for College Students, or qualified Math placement.

 IT-2400 Unity Game Programming